Karen Spencer, Countess Spencer: Marriages and children

-Karen Spencer married Mark Gordon, a Hollywood producer whose films and TV series include Saving Private Ryan, Speed, Grey's Anatomy, and Criminal Minds, on November 8, 1997.
-The couple divorced in 2003 and together they have two daughters, Emma (b.
-1998) and Kate (b.
-2001).
+She married Mark Gordon, a Hollywood producer whose films and TV series include Saving Private Ryan, Speed, Grey's Anatomy, and Criminal Minds, on November 8, 1997 and divorced in 2003.
+Their daughter Emma was born in 1998 and their daughter Kate was born in 2001.

-On June 25, 2011, Spencer married Charles Spencer, 9th Earl Spencer at Althorp.
-The Earl Spencer is the brother of the late Diana, Princess of Wales, and is an author and broadcaster.
-As a result of her marriage, Karen Spencer is formally styled The Right Honourable The Countess Spencer, and is addressed as Lady Spencer.
-The Earl and Countess Spencer have one child together: Lady Charlotte Diana Spencer, born July 30, 2012 at Althorp and named in honour of her late aunt, Diana, Princess of Wales.
+On June 25, 2011, she married Charles Spencer, 9th Earl Spencer at Althorp.
+The Earl Spencer, brother of the late Diana, Princess of Wales, is an author and broadcaster.
+As a result of her marriage, she was formally styled The Right Honourable The Countess Spencer, and was addressed as Lady Spencer.
+The Earl and Countess Spencer have one daughter together: Lady Charlotte Diana Spencer, born July 30, 2012 at Althorp and named in honour of her late aunt, Diana, Princess of Wales.

-In 2016, Karen Spencer assisted her then-husband with restoration projects to rejuvenate the estate's historic gardens — the first major transformation in 350 years.
+In 2016, Lady Spencer assisted her husband with restoration projects to rejuvenate the estate's historic gardens — the first major transformation in 350 years.
 A statement on the Althorp website described the project as "ambitious," highlighting her leadership in the extensive redesign of the Oval Lake, where Diana, Princess of Wales is laid to rest.
 The redesign included extensive landscaping, and revitalized a significant area of the estate's grounds.

 In June 2024, it was announced that the Earl and Countess had separated and planned to divorce.
 It was reported at the same time that the Earl had become the partner to Professor Cat Jarman, with whom he was co-hosting the podcast The Rabbit Hole Detectives.
-In October of the same year, Jarman sued Karen Spencer for allegedly disclosing her multiple sclerosis diagnosis to different individuals, an allegation which Spencer denies.
+In October of the same year, Jarman sued Lady Spencer for allegedly disclosing her multiple sclerosis diagnosis.
+Spencer's respondent filings state that Jarman's husband, Tom Jarman, had volunteered the MS information to the Countess, indicating that it was not a secret.
+The lawsuit was settled in December 2025, via a Part 36 provision, assigning Jarman £4,500 in damages with "no admission of liability or wrongdoing" by Lady Spencer.
+Earl Spencer was ordered to pay the legal costs, estimated to be in excess of £2 million, in compliance with the financial arrangements of the Spencers' divorce arbitration.
+Their divorce was finalized in December 2025.